aws-samples/eks-workshop-v2/website/docs/security/Bottlerocket/launch_AMIs_prerequisite.md

 | US West (Oregon)          |            us-west-2  |
 ```

+!!! **Warning**
-## Warning: Don’t continue the lab unless you use one of these region.
+Don’t continue the lab unless you use one of these region.